QASymphony/shell-agent-samples/python-createTC/README.md

-# Execute a Jenkins Job by Curl
+# Execute a Python Behave Test and upload Test Cases and Results to qTest

 SETUP